Skip to main content

 It's one of those rules in place for a big reason: the text sounds fake and forced when this rule is repeatedly (adverb) broken.
 I began to notice it when it showed up practically (adverb) every third page.
 And I really (adverb) noticed when he placed it twice within three sentences.

 I know.
 Editors and writers are human.
-They miss words, miss spelling, miss punctuation.
-But, when is this many adverbs ever a good idea?
+They miss words, miss spelling, and miss punctuation.
+But, when are this many adverbs ever a good idea?
 Adverbs for authors = bad.
 Two adverbs within a stone's throw of each other = extra bad.

 I just wanted to read this work without noting, "Oh, he used that same word again."
 He and his editors are far better than what they're showing us.